-The application of knowledge-based techniques in manufacturing started several decades ago.
-For some details, let us refer to the CIRP-survey from 1997 [14].

-However, according to [9], novel systems do not only make use of knowledge to optimise specific production resources and processes, but also capture that knowledge and transfer it via knowledge platforms and competence networks to other areas where it can be employed to advantage.
-The knowledge from all fields of manufacturing has to be integrated - from manufacturing networks down to the individual components of manufacturing systems in order to enable companies to quickly respond to changes in a dynamic environment [9].
+Knowledge-based manufacturing; The application of knowledge-based techniques in manufacturing started several decades ago.
+For some details, let us refer to a survey from 1997 (Teti and Kumara, 1997).
+However, according to (N.N., 2004), novel systems do not only make use of knowledge to optimise specific production resources and processes, but also capture that knowledge and transfer it via knowledge platforms and competence networks to other areas where it can be employed to advantage.
+The knowledge from all fields of manufacturing has to be integrated - from manufacturing networks down to the individual components of manufacturing systems in order to enable companies to quickly respond to changes in a dynamic environment.